investindex/Intro/README.md

 [This video](https://www.youtube.com/watch?v=we_7F5N3ByQ) is a great explanation of the principles of financial markets and the approach to investing that will be applied here.
 Even those with some knowledge about investing will benefit from the discussion.

 You can see the descriptions of each section below, as well as my estimate of how long each section takes to read at a slow speed suitable for processing new concepts.
 Throughout the guide, many hyperlinks to accessible resources are included to make it easy to learn more than is presented in the text.
 You may want to click on them as you read, or return to them afterward.
 The time estimates include only the main text, and not the time taken to click to the hyperlinks or read the footnotes.
-The current total, excluding the advanced topics, is about 3 hours.
+The total, excluding the advanced topics, is a little over 3 hours.

 The author can be reached at rjwthree@duck.com.